 When it comes to planning a river cruise, choosing the right river is more important than you might think.
+Check out our choosing a river guide for more on the world’s most popular rivers and what each one has to offer.
 One of river cruising’s most appealing attributes is that you’ll often see as much scenery between ports as you will in each destination and your choice of itinerary should depend on what you want to see along the way.
 For example, a cruise through Holland during tulip season will be filled with beautiful blooms and scenic cities whilst you’re ashore, but generally flat embankments mean that you’ll see little in the way of rolling hills, dramatic gorges or palatial castles when sailing between ports.
 Oenophiles will relish the endless Portuguese vineyards that blanket the Douro’s riverbanks, whilst those keen to experience cultures and cuisine far removed from our own will thrive on Myanmar’s Irrawaddy River.

 European river cruises are usually a week long, with more exotic Asian itineraries spanning longer periods.
 Unlike traditional ocean cruising, a river cruise sees you spend less time on the water and more time exploring ashore, so you can expect a packed sightseeing schedule that sometimes takes in several ports in a single day.